 Cassidy's Moving and Storage

-1. Plan To Eat Everything Up
+2. Plan To Eat Everything Up

-2. Avoid a Meltdown
+3. Avoid a Meltdown

 Defrost your refrigerator a few days before you move – if you don’t, you’ll risk making a mess when it defrosts in transit.
-It may be that the first person to open the freezer door will get a tsunami as a reward.
+It may be that the first person to open the freezer compartment will get a tsunami as a reward.

 While you’re back there, vacuum up any dust that’s collected on the evaporator coils, as it reduces your furnace’s efficiency.
 Wipe down the sides of the fridge as well.

 Allow the freezer to defrost.
 You can help speed up the process by removing chunks of ice once they’ve softened up.

 Most modern frost-free fridges have an evaporator pan at the bottom.
 Empty it, give it a clean and allow it to dry.